 Writing this post is making me realize how old I am making myself sound.
 I’m 45 – not 105.
 Time to stop feeling old!

-Age is a positive driver
+Age is a positive driver for following your dreams

 Some of these conversations came as quite a surprise to me.